What are Long Term Liabilities

 The above-mentioned examples will be described in brief in the following lines

-This kind of liabilities arise when the company has a pension plan.
+This kind of liabilities arises when the company has a pension plan.
 This is regarded as the amount that the company shall be paying to the employees in future as compensation.

 Loans are obtained from banks or any other company.
 The rate of interest in loans can vary from fixed or variable which the company that has borrowed needs to pay over the complete term of the loan.
 The loan principal is a loan amount that is repaid either at the end or over the total period of the loan.